 Of course, you can always stuff them into casings and cook them just like you would any sausage,* but we're talking pizza today, and when it comes to pies, there's only one way to properly cook sausage: apply raw, and apply heavily.

->

-> Frank Pepe's in New Haven probably has the most impressive application process.
-A duo of cooks apply it rapid fire, one hand holding the chunk of sausage, the other ripping off bits that fly out staccato shots like machine gun fire.
-They completely cover the surface of a pie in a matter of seconds.
+Frank Pepe's in New Haven probably has the most impressive application process.
+A duo of cooks applies it rapid fire, one hand holding the chunk of sausage, the other ripping off bits that fly out staccato shots like machine gun fire.
+They completely cover the surface of a pie in a matter of seconds.*

->

-> Other pizzerias like to take their time.
+Other pizzerias like to take their time.
 The Colony Grill in Stamford, Connecticut, is very meticulous about their sausage formation, making sure that each slice of the pie gets the exact same number of evenly spaced, evenly shaped, perfectly spherical chunks.

 *That would be a gentle poach followed by a hard sear or grill to cook them evenly and prevent overcooking, but you knew that, right?

 But the best method I've seen to date was at DeLorenzo's Pizza in Trenton New Jersey, where Rick DeLorenzo Jr. pulls off bits of sausage and rolls them in a bit of flour before dropping them on top of the pie.
 Not only does this method prevent the sausage from sticking to your fingers when you drop it, it also helps it to retain more fat and moisture, as well as gives it superior surface browning.

 See how gloriously the fat, meat, cheese, and tomato intermingle?